DigiBP/Team-Watermelons/README.md

 ## As-Is feedback system

 ![BPMN_Helpica_As_Is](https://user-images.githubusercontent.com/127488344/235164344-0301a355-84f7-4a10-811b-be07f8d98020.png)

+### Issues with the current process
+The process is completely manual and doesn't take advantage of automation and digitalization.
+This is not ideal because
+* it is **time consuming** and it might require more time to complete than an automated process.
+Hence, it can slow down the productivity and increase the risk of errors.
+* it is **error-prone** as human processes lead inevitably to mistakes, inaccuracies, and inconsistencies in the work.
+* it is **cost intensive** in the long run.
+* it **limits scalability** once helpica.ch needs to accommodate an increased volume.
+* there is **no structured and systematic recording** of requests which can potentially lead to inconsistencies in the work and make it difficult to identify and correct errors.
+* it is **difficult to track and monitor** requests which can make it challenging to identify and address issues in a timely manner.

 ## To-Be feedback system
 The process starts with a feedback form beeing sent to the helpica.ch team.
 The form is created with Google Forms.
 First thing, an automation will create **a case number** and acknowledge the receipt of the form to the sender.